SphRbtHyk/ScriptioContinuaSegmenter/README.md

 ## Publication 📚

-This work is currently under-review for the IJDAR journal, under the name.
+This work is currently under-review for the IJDAR journal, under the title:
 *Word Segmentation using Self-Supervised Hierarchical Transformers for Scriptio Continua in Greek and Latin*

 To reproduce the results of the paper (be ready, it can take a few hours!), please first install the package, and then run: